 These projects should be able to help keep yourself out of trouble with your wife this winter and even have the potential of contributing towards your family’s survival.
 They can take time that would otherwise be unproductive and turn it into time that is well spent, providing you with the pleasure of working with your hands, while doing something productive.

 Saving our forefathers ways starts with people like you and me actually relearning these skills and putting them to use to live better lives through good times and bad.
 Our answers on these lost skills comes straight from the source, from old forgotten classic books written by past generations, and from first hand witness accounts from the past few hundred years.
 Aside from a precious few who have gone out of their way to learn basic survival skills, most of us today would be utterly hopeless if we were plopped in the middle of a forest or jungle and suddenly forced to fend for ourselves using only the resources around us.
 In short, our ancestors lived more simply than most people today are willing to live and that is why they survived with no grocery store, no cheap oil, no cars, no electricity, and no running water.
 Just like our forefathers used to do, The Lost Ways teaches you how you can survive in the worst-case scenario with the minimum resources available.
-It comes as a step-by-step guide accompanied by pictures and teaches you how to use basic ingredients to make super-food for your loved ones.
-Watch the video below:
+It comes as a step-by-step guide teaching you almost forgotten basic skills that helped our forefathers thrive .

 This article has been written by Bill White for Survivopedia.

 WHAT TO READ NEXT:

 HOW TO MAKE YOUR OWN BACON (STEP BY STEP GUIDE)

 A RETURN TO THE OLD PATHS: HOW TO MAKE PEMMICAN LIKE THE NATIVE AMERICANS